Cobalt-chrome: History

 Co-Cr alloy was first discovered by Elwood Haynes in the early 1900s by fusing cobalt and chromium.
 The alloy was first discovered with many other elements such as tungsten and molybdenum in it.
 Haynes reported his alloy was capable of resisting oxidation and corrosive fumes and exhibited no visible sign of tarnish even when subjecting the alloy to boiling nitric acid.
-Under the name Stellite, Co-Cr alloy has been used in various fields where high wear-resistance was needed including aerospace industry, cutlery, bearings, blades, etc.
+Under the name Stellite, Co-Cr alloy has been used in various fields where high wear-resistance was needed including aerospace industry, cutlery, bearings, and blades.

 Co-Cr alloy started receiving more attention as its biomedical application was found.
 In the 20th century, the alloy was first used in medical tool manufacturing, and in 1960, the first Co-Cr prosthetic heart valve was implanted, which happened to last over 30 years showing its high wear-resistance.
 Recently, due to excellent resistant properties, biocompatibility, high melting points, and incredible strength at high temperatures, Co-Cr alloy is used for the manufacture of many artificial joints including hips and knees, dental partial bridge work, gas turbines, and many others.